gohugoio/hugo/content/en/news/0.56.3-relnotes/index.md

 target="content/docs"
 ```

 The above is obviously both common and very useful.
-This was never an issue with the situations where load a specific file/directory (e.g. `resources.Get "a/b/c/d/sunset.jpg"`).
+This was never an issue with the situations where you load a specific file/directory (e.g. `resources.Get "a/b/c/d/sunset.jpg"`).

 User feedback also told us that these file mounts were a little hard to debug, so we added a new command that prints the configured mounts as a JSON: